Search by Keyword

 George brought the song, documented with the title "Not Known," into the studio for the first time on February 13th, 1967.
 The Beatles reportedly entered EMI Studio Two at 7 pm, the first order of business being putting in extensive work in creating the mono mix for their nearly completed masterpiece "A Day In The Life."

-At approximately midnight, the group took to laying down the rhythm track to George's song.
+At approximately midnight, the group took to laying down the rhythm track of George's song.
 Nine attempts were made, which reportedly consisted of George on Hammond organ, Paul on bass and Ringo on drums.
-Only four of these attempts made it through to the end of the song, 'take three' being considered best.
+Only four of these attempts made it through to the end of the song, "take three" being considered best.

-Engineer Geoff Emerick, in his book “Here, There And Everywhere,” recalls the events and attitudes of this session: “Unfortunately, George's songwriting wasn't quite as impressive (as John and Paul's).
+Engineer Geoff Emerick, in his book “Here, There And Everywhere,” recalls the events as well as his personal opinion of this session: “Unfortunately, George's songwriting wasn't quite as impressive (as John and Paul's).
 His first attempt at contributing a song to the 'Sgt.
 Pepper' album was...a weak track that we all winced at.
 It was called 'Only A Northern Song,' and it had minimal musical content that seemed to go nowhere.
 What's more, the lyrics seemed to reflect both his creative frustration and his annoyance with the way the pie was being sliced financially...It seemed like such an inappropriate song to be bringing to what was generally a happy, upbeat album.”

-Emerick continues: “Everyone in the control room shared my opinion.
+Geoff Emerick then recalls that most everyone else felt the same way as he did about the song: “Everyone in the control room shared my opinion.
 In our private conversations, George Martin simply said, 'I'm disappointed that George didn't come up with something better,' but I knew what he really meant; he was always on his guard because he didn't ever want disparaging comments to be reported back.
 The other Beatles were clearly underwhelmed too.
 John was so uninspired, in fact, that he decided not to participate in the backing track at all.
 Still, Paul, Ringo, and George ambled through quite a few takes...it took a long time because nobody could really get into it, not even George himself.
 I think he was actually a bit embarrassed about the song...None of the takes they did that night were particularly good.”
 Nonetheless, because of the lateness of the hour, overdubs would be left for the next session, this one ending at 3:30 am.

 Later that day, February 14th, 1967, they re-entered EMI Studio Two sometime after 7 pm for more work on the song, which now is documented as being called “Only A Northern Song.”
 Before overdubs could be added, a reduction mix needed to be done to open up two new tracks on the four-track tape.
 Three reduction mixes were made, takes 10 through 12, the final one being considered the best at the time.
 Onto this reduction mix, George recorded his first lead vocal, double-tracking it afterward.
 The lyrics George sang on this day differ noticeably from the eventually released record but can be heard on the version contained on “Anthology 2.”
 “Shortly afterward,” Geoff Emerick relates, “an unhappy Paul said, 'Look, let's knock it on the head for the night,' and they ended the session early.”
 Three mono remixes were made for demo purposes only, the first being a false start and the other two complete.

-And from here, the song sat on the shelf in EMI Studios for what may have been considered back then to be an indefinite time, maybe forever.
+And from here, the song sat in the EMI tape library for what may have been considered back then to be an indefinite time, maybe forever.
 Why is that?
 Geoff Emerick continues: “There was no more mention of resuming work on the song until after the mixes of 'Pepper' were done and they were looking for material to give to the 'Yellow Submarine' film project.
 It wouldn't surprise me if John and Paul had simply told George to go back to the drawing board and come up with something better.”

 History shows that, exactly a month later, George premiered a new composition, the excellent “Within You Without You,” in the recording studio, this being enthusiastically accepted by the other band members.
 This track made the grade and fit in perfectly on the “Sgt.
 Pepper” album.
 But, as Geoff Emerick noted above, attention didn't return to “Only A Northern Song” until the entire “Sgt.
 Pepper” album was nearly fully mixed and ready to go.

 This, unfortunately, was easier said than done with the technology of the time.
-The next day, April 21st, 1967, the same production team of Martin, Emerick and Lush took to creating the mono mix of the song in the control room of EMI Studio Two, undoubtedly with The Beatles present.
-Syncing up both takes 3 and 11 became quite a difficult task, eleven tries being needed to get it done satisfactorily.
-'Take 6,' as it turned out, became the 'keeper.'
+The next day, April 21st, 1967, the same production team of George Martin, Geoff Emerick and Richard Lush took to creating the mono mix of the song in the control room of EMI Studio Two, undoubtedly with The Beatles present.
+Syncing up "take three" and "take 11" became quite a difficult task, eleven tries being needed to get it done satisfactorily.
+"Take six," as it turned out, became the keeper.
 One thing that was decided soon after was that it was deemed impossible at the time to create a stereo version with their current technology.

 In preparation for the actual “Yellow Submarine” soundtrack album, engineers Geoff Emerick and Graham Kirkby met in the control room of EMI Studio Three on October 29th, 1968 to create stereo mixes of some of the new Beatles songs, as well as “All You Need Is Love,” that would be contained therein.
 A mock stereo version of “Only A Northern Song” was here created from the mono mix, treble frequency on one channel and bass on the other, for stereo record release, this being standard practice for many American releases of Beatles songs in the past when the stereo mixes weren't readily available.